gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 **API Gateway:** Service that provides REST and WebSocket endpoints for external system integration; in this system, the `traffic-monitor` service acts as the API gateway

-**Cloud UI:** Optional cloud-based dashboard for historical analytics and remote management; this system uses GitHub Pages for the public dashboard
+**Dashboard:** The unified web interface hosted on GitHub Pages for monitoring traffic, viewing analytics, and accessing system logs

 **Data Integration:** The process of combining data from multiple sensors (IMX500 camera and OPS243-C radar) into a unified stream for analysis and storage in Redis

 **Detection Event:** A recorded instance of a vehicle detection, including timestamp, vehicle type, speed, and location

 **Edge AI:** Artificial intelligence processing performed locally on the device (camera sensor) rather than in the cloud

-**Edge UI:** Local web dashboard for real-time monitoring and system configuration

 **FMCW Radar:** Frequency-Modulated Continuous Wave radar technology used in the OPS243-C sensor